 Daniel Strandow holds a Ph.D from the Department of Peace and Conflict Research at Uppsala University.
 His research interests include the influence of third parties on outcomes of conflicts, primarily through international aid and sanctions.

-Gary Uzonyi is Visiting Assistant Professor of Political Science at Duke University.
+Gary Uzonyi is Assistant Professor of Political Science at the University of Tennessee.
 His research explores how uncertainty influences domestic and international political violence.
 His work has been published in Conflict Management and Peace Science, Political Studies, and Journal of Peace Research.

-Kevin Greene is pursuing a Ph.D in Political Science at Michigan State University.
+Kevin Greene is pursuing a Ph.D in Political Science at the University of Pittsburgh.
 His research interests are in International Relations, political violence, intrastate conflict, and international security.
 More specifically, he is interested in why non-state actors use violence, how non-state actors fund their operations, and the nexus between intrastate and interstate conflict.

 Andrew Halterman is pursuing a Ph.D in Comparative Politics and Political Methodology at Massachusetts Institute of Technology.
 His research interests include developing new methods for automated text analysis and forecasting political events, specifically relating to political violence and civil war.

-Ran Tao is pursuing a Ph.D. in Geography & Urban Regional Analysis at University of North Carolina at Charlotte.
+Ran Tao is Lecturer in the Spatial Sciences Institute at the University of Southern California.
 His research interests include Geographic Information System & Science, spatial statistics, and spatial data mining.
 More specifically, he develops innovative spatial analysis methods to solve various questions in fields like transportation, crime, and violent conflicts.
 His work has appeared in Transactions in GIS, Geographical Analysis, and Information Fusion and Geographic Information Systems.